 - Sea shell molds (These can be found online or in craft stores.
-There are both 1 sided molds or 2 sided molds that allow you to make 3-D sea shells.)
+There are both one-sided molds or two-sided molds that allow you to make 3-D sea shells.)

-Step 1: Melt your white candy melts per package instructions, or you can check out our other tutorial: how to melt candy melts.
+Step 1: Melt your white candy melts per package instructions.
 Do not add the chocolate candy melts yet!

 Step 2: While your white candy melts are melting, cut up a few pieces of your chocolate candy melts.
 We want a marbled look in the chocolate, not light brown chocolate.
 I only used eight pieces of chocolate; but you could use more or less depending on the kind of cake you are doing.

 Step 3: Once your white candy melts are melted, add the cut up pieces of chocolate.
 Then fold in the chocolate pieces.